-If you are a millennial, you should be investing aggressively.
+If you are a millennial and earning the average income for this group, you should be investing aggressively.
 Now is the time to begin accumulating money and putting it to work to save for the future.

 For those who haven't invested anything before, the sheer number of investment choices is overwhelming.
 The impulse to delay decisions and keep your money in cash is understandable, but strive to overcome it.

 Let's assume you have $10,000 you can set aside.
 What should you do with that money?
-Well, it partially depends on how long you plan on setting aside that money.
+Well, it partially depends on how long you plan on letting that money grow.
 Here are some popular investment options, broken down by the time you should expect to leave the money alone.

 Short-Term Options (5 Years or Less)